percona/pmm/docs/using/interface.md

 ## Timezones

 By default Grafana uses the timezone from your web browser.
-Howewer you can change this setting.
+However, you can change this setting.

 ### Set user timezone